obspy/obspy/trunk/misc/tutorial/source/tutorial/waveform_plotting_tutorial.rst

 Plotting multiple Channels
 --------------------------

-If the :py:class:`~obspy.core.stream.Stream` object contains more than one :py:class:`~obspy.core.trace.Trace`, each Trace will be plotted in a subplot.
+If the :class:`~obspy.core.stream.Stream` object contains more than one :class:`~obspy.core.trace.Trace`, each Trace will be plotted in a subplot.
 The start- and endtime of each trace will be the same and the range on the y-axis will also be identical on each trace.
 Each additional subplot will add 250 pixel to the height of the resulting plot.
 Use the ``size`` attribute to